matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

 1. **Attack**: Migi Jodan Mawashi-Geri

    **Defense**: Soto Yoko Juji-Uke, use right hand to grip behind their neck, Migi Hiza-Geri, push down on the neck (pushing their head between their legs), pivot backwards on your left foot (counterclockwise) to throw them in a spiral motion.
-This will cause them to flip, or drive thier head into the floor.
+This will cause them to flip, or drive their head into the floor.
 Boshi-ken to the eyes to finish.

 1. **Attack**: Migi Chudan Yoko-Geri